KediDili/VanillaPlusProfessions/features.md

 There is only one exception to this.
 Combined Rings still can't be combined again.

 ### Hidden Benefits
-All vanilla trinkets will get\na second purpose.
+All vanilla trinkets will get<br/>na second purpose.

 There are 8 trinkets in vanilla, and one extra purpose for each.
 In case there are people who want to learn what it is themselves, only the hint locations are listed below: